FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 > [<Vertex object at 01877430>, <Vertex object at 014888E0>]
 ```

-Note   * You can also create an edge by passing two vectors   *
+Note: You can also create an edge by passing two vectors:

 ```python